 TRAIGA applies to deployers — organizations that use AI systems developed by others — and developers — organizations that build AI systems for deployment by others.
 The obligations differ between these two roles, but both are covered.

 Geographic headquarters does not matter.
-A company based in California, New York, or outside the United States is subject to TRAIGA if its AI systems affect Texas residents.
-This extraterritorial reach mirrors the GDPR model and is one of the most commonly misunderstood aspects of the law.
+A company based in California, New York, or outside the United States can be subject to TRAIGA if its AI is used in Texas.
+This broad reach is one of the most commonly misunderstood aspects of the law.

 1. AI System Inventory

-Deployers must maintain a documented inventory of every AI system used in consequential decisions.
-The inventory must include, at minimum: the system's purpose, its vendor (if third-party), the types of decisions it influences, the data it processes, the risk classification, and the oversight mechanisms in place.
+Maintaining a documented inventory of the AI systems you use is the foundation of a defensible program.
+A useful inventory includes, at minimum: the system's purpose, its vendor (if third-party), the types of decisions it influences, the data it processes, the risk classification, and the oversight mechanisms in place.

-Critically, the inventory must be current.
-An inventory that accurately described your AI portfolio six months ago but has not been updated to reflect new systems, vendors, or use cases does not satisfy the requirement.
+To be useful, the inventory must be current.
+An inventory that accurately described your AI portfolio six months ago but has not been updated to reflect new systems, vendors, or use cases leaves you without a record to rely on.

 2. Risk Assessment

-Each inventoried AI system must be evaluated through a structured risk assessment.
-The assessment must produce a risk classification — LOW, MODERATE, HIGH, or CRITICAL — with a documented rationale traceable to specific evaluation criteria.
-Subjective classifications without documented support do not satisfy this requirement.
+Evaluating each system through a structured risk assessment helps you spot where prohibited-use or discrimination risk could arise.
+A useful assessment produces a risk classification — Risk Meridian uses LOW, MODERATE, HIGH, or CRITICAL — with a documented rationale traceable to specific evaluation criteria.
+Subjective classifications without documented support are hard to defend later.

 3. Governance Controls

-Based on the risk assessment, deployers must implement governance controls proportionate to the identified risk level.
-Higher-risk systems require more extensive controls: human oversight mechanisms, bias monitoring, incident response procedures, and regular review cycles.
+Based on the risk assessment, organizations should implement governance controls proportionate to the identified risk level.
+Higher-risk systems warrant more extensive controls: human oversight mechanisms, bias monitoring, incident response procedures, and regular review cycles.

 4. AI Disclosures